 FTD was also the hands-down total dominator in customer service.
 When we called to file a (fake) claim about a missing bouquet, someone answered in under 20 seconds at 12:30 AM on a Sunday night.
 She was apologetic, kind, and offered us a refund or a store credit immediately upon hearing the problem.
 Why is this worth noting?

 Because literally no other company we called did this, or came anywhere close to matching this level of service.
 Only one other company, ProFlowers, got a decent customer service score.
-This was a refreshing change after dealing with companies like FlowerPetal and Ava’s Flowers and FlowerPetal) kept us on hold so long we just hung up, and one company (1-800-Flowers: The company greeted us with an automated operator, who proceeded to connect us to a conference call center, which demanded a passcode to continue and then hung up on us.
+This was a refreshing change after dealing with companies like FlowerPetal and Ava’s Flowers, which kept us on hold for so long that we finally hung up.
+Even worse was 1-800-Flowers: The company greeted us with an automated operator, who proceeded to connect us to a conference call center, demand a passcode and then hang up on us.
 If we’d had truly urgent questions, FTD was one of the few services that left us confident we’d actually be able to get in touch with a human being.

 We were not prepared for the beautiful arrangement from FlowerPetal.
 In fact, we were bracing ourselves when we received the order because Flowerpetal’s website is awful.
 It looks like a 1999 site for popular baby names, and many of the bouquets shown online are missing vital product details, such as how the flowers will arrive and whether they’ll have a vase.
 Imagine our surprise, then, when a truly beautiful bouquet showed up in Chicago, and equally lovely blossoms arrived in Wisconsin and North Carolina.
 (In Wisconsin, the order was actually fulfilled by the same company as our Wisconsin FTD order.)